 - Please note, this list is not definitive and is subject to change

-- Please do not place any batteries, electricals (such as Christmas lights) flares, or large metal items in general waste as these present a hazard or can cause damage at the processing stage.
+- Please do not place any batteries, electrical items (such as Christmas lights) flares, or large metal items in general waste as these present a hazard or can cause damage at the processing stage.

 Items accepted for disposal